tsxbb/SuperRustGLM/README.md

 ### 1.1 Installing Rust-up executable program (For Windows and Android)

-Follow the download links for Windows (x64
+Follow the download links for Windows (x64 and x32) and Android installations of Rust-up.
+If you are a Linux or MacOS user, please